 The statistic-sample-age-set-all command sets time based limits for collecting samples for all statistics.
-It takes single-integer parameter called duration, which specifies the time limit for given statistic in seconds.
 An example command may look like this:

 '''

-{

 "command": "statistic-sample-age-set-all",

 "arguments": {

 "duration": 1245

-}

-}

 '''

 The server will respond with message about successfully set limit for all statistics, with a result set to 0 indicating success and an empty parameters field.
 If an error is encountered, the server returns a status code of 1 (error) and the text field contains the error description.